American Federation of Government Employees: Early history

+Recent history (2000–2025)

+AFGE filed a series of lawsuits in the 2000s that resulted in the suspension of key components of the George W. Bush administration’s National Security Personnel System at the Department of Defense and the MaxHR personnel system at the Department of Homeland Security (DHS).
+The union also supported legislative changes intended to create a more balanced process for contracting-out decisions affecting federal employees.

-Employees of the Transportation Security Administration, part of the Department of Homeland Security, elected AFGE as their union representative in June 2011, adding approximately 39,000 workers to the union’s representation.
+Employees of the Transportation Security Administration, part of DHS, elected AFGE as their union representative in June 2011, adding approximately 39,000 workers to the union’s representation.

-In August 2015, AFGE at its national convention decided its official colors are blue and gold.
+The union chose blue and gold as the union's official colors at its national convention in August 2015.
+Since then, the current emblem is three workers supporting a globe with a map of the United States and the words "Proud to Make America Work".

+AFGE formally ended its representation of officers within Immigration and Customs Enforcement (ICE) in 2022.
+The affected employees had been represented by AFGE’s National ICE Council, which had experienced internal disagreements with the union’s national leadership.
+In July 2022, AFGE filed a disclaimer of interest with the FLRA, and in August 2022 the FLRA granted the request, revoking AFGE’s certification and dissolving the bargaining unit, thereby ending the formal relationship.

 In April 2025, a coalition of labor unions including AFGE, non-profit organizations, and local governments sued President Donald Trump, United States federal executive departments, and Trump's second cabinet over the federal mass layoffs in his second term in the lawsuit AFGE v.
 Trump.

-The current emblem is three workers supporting a globe with a map of the United States and the words "Proud to Make America Work".
+The union also sued over Executive Order 14251, which removed collective bargaining rights for employees in over 40 federal agencies and subdivisions deemed to have primary missions in national security.
+During his second term, Trump also eliminated the option of automatic payroll deductions of dues for federal employees.

 Organization

 Berniece Heffner was the first national Secretary and Treasurer of AFGE.

-Henrietta Olding, shown here in 1917, was an early vice president of District 2 and a labor and women’s rights activist.
+Henrietta Olding was an early vice president of District 2 and a labor and women’s rights activist.

 AFGE is led by a National Executive Council, made up of a National President, National Secretary-Treasurer, National Vice President for Women's and Fair Practices, and 12 National Vice Presidents who oversee geographic districts and are elected at District caucuses.